Practice overview

 • Instructed as sole counsel acting for a defendant in a multimillion-pound 43-day trial involving an unfair prejudice petition and separate claims alleging serious fraud and breach of directors’ duties.
 Settled shortly before trial.

-• Acting as sole counsel in a 5-day unfair prejudice high-value claim involving complex share valuation issues which were decided in favour of her clients.
+• Acting in a high value 5-day unfair prejudice trial involving complex share valuation issues regarding the back-dated value of a company which was insolvent at trial, issues which were decided in favour of her clients.
+Sole counsel.

 • Successfully acting for a liquidator in a misfeasance trial challenging a purported reduction in share capital and seeking contributions in respect of unpaid shares.
 Sole counsel.